0xSmartCrypto/meridian/README.md

 # Meridian

 Funding rate mean reversion trading system for Boros (Pendle's funding rate platform).
+Captures alpha when funding rates deviate from historical norms - rates that spike tend to revert, rates that crash tend to recover.
+Backtested +9% over 90 days on HYPE with 89% win rate.

 ## Status